 I feel now that I have completed my studies here in Santiago, Chile I can provide some tips to those of you who are about to embark on your own study abroad adventures.
-These are pretty broad tips and don’t just have to do with Chile so hopefully they will help you have a good time with as little stress as possible.
+These 14 tips for your study abroad semester are pretty broad and don’t just have to do with Chile so hopefully they will help you deal with as little stress as possible.
 Sidenote: These are in no particular order of importance.

 This post contains affiliate links.
 Should you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
 Check out my Affiliates Page for more info.

 Let’s be honest shall we?
 No one studies abroad solely to study.
 If they did that, they would just stay at their own school and not waste money seeing the beauty of different cultures.
 Remember that every university is different and universities in other countries are EXTREMELY different from the university you currently attend.
 They often have different ways of grading, different assignments, different layouts, different ways to sign up for classes and that doesn’t even involve the possible language barrier.
 I took a full course load here because it’s my fourth year and I wanted to graduate the following semester but if I could go back I think I would change that so that I would have more free time to explore.

 Now I’m not saying that if you’re going into your fourth year you shouldn’t study abroad.
 I studied abroad in my fourth year and it was amazing.
 Really I did it because it was my last chance to do so so I jumped at the opportunity.
 However if you’re currently in first or second year and thinking of studying abroad try to do it earlier so that you don’t have to worry about taking as many courses and you can take some electives while abroad rather than having to worry about graduating etc.